 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.

 If you have any questions or are interested in finding out more about contact lenses, contact Foresight Eyecare in Calgary today.
-Dr Leong will be happy to explain how to care for your eyes and maintain your vision.
+Dr. Chan will be happy to explain how to care for your eyes and maintain your vision.

 Call Foresight Eyecare on (403) 226-8881 to schedule an eye exam with our Calgary optometrist.